h2oai/h2o-3/h2o-docs/src/product/explain.rst

 Explain Models
 ~~~~~~~~~~~~~~

 Here’s an example showing basic usage of the ``h2o.explain()`` function in *R* and the ``explain()`` method in *Python*.
 Keep in mind that this code should be run in an environment that can support plots.
-We recommend Jypyter notebooks in Python and RStudio IDE in R (either in the console or in R Markdown file or notebook).
+We recommend Jypyter notebooks for Python and RStudio IDE in R (either in the console or in R Markdown file or notebook).
 There is also support for the `IRkernel <https://irkernel.github.io/installation/>`__ Jupyter notebook R kernel.

+The example below uses the `Wine Quality <https://archive.ics.uci.edu/ml/datasets/Wine+Quality>`__ dataset, which associates wine quality from a number of measurable attributes about wine.

 .. tabs::